 Prior to founding Polaris Counseling, James worked in private practice specializing in couples and family therapy, and for DuPage County Health Department.
 In his work with the county as the Individual Care Grant Coordinator, he piloted a state funded position that supervised and facilitated the transition of children suffering with severe mental illness and developmental delays from residential facilities back into community based programs and services that allowed them to live at home with their families.
 He has also worked with incarcerated youth at a medium-security state penitentiary where he worked closely with his clients and their families in understanding and managing their mental health issues, changing their family dynamic and home environment, and increasing their support systems within the community.

 James holds a Master’s Degree from the Illinois School of Professional Psychology and a Bachelor’s Degree from North Central College.
 He was born and raised about 30 miles south-east of London, England and moved to Chicago in 1998.
-He enjoys travel, golf, DIY home projects, backcountry camping, climbing and soccer with his boys, princess tea parties and singing (rather badly!) with his little girl and weekends away with his wife!
+He enjoys travel, golf, DIY home projects, backcountry camping, climbing and soccer with his boys, and princess tea parties and singing (rather badly!) with his little girl!

 What people are saying about James: